Antimony51122/Elingling_On_Time/Documentation/source/arch/event_handling.rst

         base.OnTriggerEnter2D(coll);
     }

-Finally, don't forget to unregister the invoker since we don't want the ``Vehicle`` script hanging around in that dictionary in the ``EventManager`` after the ``Vehcile`` game object itself was attached to gets destoryed.
+Finally, don't forget to unregister the invoker using the ``RemoveFloatArgInvoker`` static method we have talked above, since we don't want the ``Vehicle`` script hanging around in that dictionary in the ``EventManager`` after the ``Vehicle`` game object itself was attached to gets destroyed.

 .. code-block:: C#